 Note 8.
-Acquisitions
+Acquisitions and Divestitures

 Veoneer.
 On October 4, 2021, we and SSW Partners, a New York-based investment partnership, entered into a definitive agreement to acquire Veoneer, Inc. (Veoneer).
 The transaction closed on April 1, 2022 (the Closing Date).
 Total cash consideration paid in the transaction was \$4.7 billion, consisting of (i) \$4.6 billion paid in respect of Veoneer's outstanding capital stock and equity awards and amounts paid to settle Veoneer's convertible senior notes (which were converted at the election of the note holders and settled in cash in the third quarter of fiscal 2022) and (ii) a \$110 million termination fee paid to Magna International Inc. (Magna) in the first quarter of fiscal 2022.
 We funded substantially all of the cash consideration payable in the transaction in exchange for (i) the Arriver business (which SSW transferred to us shortly after the Closing Date) and (ii) the right to receive a majority of the proceeds upon the sale of the Non-Arriver businesses by SSW Partners.
 We intend to incorporate Arriver's computer vision, drive policy and driver assistance technologies into our Snapdragon automotive platform to deliver an integrated software SoC ADAS platform for automakers and Tier-1 automotive suppliers.
-SSW Partners retained Veoneer's Tier-1 automotive supplier businesses, primarily consisting of the Active Safety and the Restraint Control Systems businesses (the Non-Arriver businesses), which it intends to sell in multiple transactions.
+SSW Partners retained Veoneer's Tier-1 automotive supplier businesses), with the intent to sell such businesses in multiple transactions.